AlaskanTuna/energy-data-logger/USER_MANUAL.md

 ![OTG cable of the Energy Data Logger kit.](resources/otg_cable_adapter_20250630.png) *Figure 2.1.2.
 OTG cable of the Energy Data Logger kit.*

 > **Note:** The controller device must support a direct Ethernet connection.
-This includes Android phones that support "Ethernet Tethering" or any laptop computer with an Ethernet (RJ45) port. iPhones and other devices that do not support direct Ethernet are not compatible.
+This includes Android phones that support "Ethernet" or any laptop computer with an Ethernet (RJ45) port. iPhones and other devices that do not support direct Ethernet are not compatible.

 ### 1.2 Physical Hardware Connection